 The biggest problem that most international students face is language: you must be able to communicate clearly in English, both in written and oral forms, in order to complete the MALS degree.
 Even if you feel very confident about your English skills, before you arrive, you should read as much in English as you can, and especially make sure to practice your spoken English -- because all of our classes are seminars in which you will need to speak up frequently and share ideas in discussion.
 Working on your oral language skills as much as possible before you arrive will make your experience in our program much more positive and successful.
 Note that, while GLS Writing Consultant Kent Wicker is always available for writing help, he does not have training in English as a Second Language -- and so he can be most helpful only for those who have already attained a certain level of proficiency in English.

 Plan for EIS Courses

 The Graduate School requires that all students for whom English is not a native language take oral and written English placement examinations administered by Duke’s English for International Students, typically during orientation week.
 Based on these test results, students are either exempted from or placed into one or more EIS courses.
 Students with EIS requirements must make satisfactory progress toward completing these requirements in their first year of study.

-Note that these EIS courses are pass/fail courses that do not count toward the required 30 credits for graduation.
+Note that these EIS courses are pass/fail courses that cost the same as other graduate courses, but do not count toward the required 30 credits for graduation.
 Plan your own course of study carefully to allow for the fact that you must fit these extra courses into your first semester or two – even though your visa may limit the time you have to complete your degree.